 BIM is a digital representation of physical and functional characteristics of a facility.
 As such, it is a shared resource for information about the facility forming a reliable basis for decisions during its lifecycle from inception onward.
 A basic premise of BIM is collaboration by different stakeholders at different phases of the lifecycle of a facility to insert, extract, update, or modify information in the BIM to support and reflect the roles of that stakeholder.
 The BIM is a shared digital representation founded on open standards for interoperability.

 A process in which Clash Detection software is used during the coordination process to determine field conflicts by comparing 3D models of building systems.
-The goal of clash detection is to eliminate the major system conflicts prior to installation.
+The goal of clash detection is to eliminate the major system conflicts prior to installation, saving money and time during construction.
+It's one of the main BIM uses that benefits the owner and general contractor.
+Time is invested at the beginning of the process to save time in the end.

 A process in which stakeholders view a 3D model and provide their feedbacks to validate multiple design aspects.
 These aspects include evaluating meeting the program, previewing space aesthetics and layout in a virtual environment, and setting criteria such as layout, sightlines, lighting, security, ergonomics, acoustics, textures and colors, etc. This BIM use can be done by using computer software only or with special virtual mock-up facilities, such as CAVE (Computer Assisted Virtual Environment) and immersive lab.
 Virtual mock-ups can be performed at various levels of detail depending on project needs.
 An example of this is to create a highly detailed model of a small portion of the building, such as a facade to quickly analyze design alternatives and solve design and constructability issues.